nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 As a result of NOAA's public access plan, its [Data and Publication Sharing Directive for NOAA Grants, Cooperative Agreements, and Contracts](https://nosc.noaa.gov/EDMC/PD.DSP.php) from 2012 is revised to impose requirements regarding the sharing of proposals as well as resaerch data in a timlely fashion  "both on NOAA Programs that issue grants and on grant recipients."
 Specifically, it required that "data that underlie the conclusions of peer-reviewed scientific publications be made available for discovery, retrieval, and analysis for free at the time of publication."
 This data is submitted to the NOAA National Data Centers for archiving.

+### HHS AHRQ for Public Access Policy
+The Agency for Healthcare Research and Quality released an updated [Policy for Public Access to AHRQ-Funded Scientific Publications](https://grants.nih.gov/grants/guide/notice-files/not-hs-16-008.html) that required AHRQ-funded authors to "submit an electronic version of the author’s final peer-reviewed accepted manuscript to the National Library of Medicine's PubMed Central [(PMC)](https://www.ncbi.nlm.nih.gov/pmc/) upon acceptance by the journal."

 ### Public Access Plans
 * Department of Education [public access plan](https://ies.ed.gov/funding/pdf/EDPlanPolicyDevelopmentGuidanceforPublicAccess.pdf)
 * Department of Health and Human Services [public access plan](https://www.ahrq.gov/funding/policies/publicaccess/index.html) for Administration for Community Living Publications